jdmsft/AzureADAppCredWatcher/README.md

 # Azure AD App Credential Watcher

-Azure AD Application Credential Watcher (for Azure Automation) : Retrieve all Azure AD application credentials (secrets and certificates) and send a mail report via Office 365 mail account for <expire soon> and <expired> credentials statuses.
+Azure AD Application Credential Watcher (for Azure Automation) : Retrieve all Azure AD application credentials (secrets and certificates) and send a mail report via Office 365 mail account for *expire soon* and *expired* credentials statuses.

 ## What is it?

 **Azure AD App Credential Watcher** is an **Azure Automation** solution (PowerShell runbook) that help you to list all Azure AD applications secrets and certificates expiration statuses.
 And optionnaly send a mail report relying on Office 365 mailbox account (Exchange Online).
 See [Prerequistes below](https://github.com/jdmsft/AzureADAppCredWatcher#prerequisites) to use this solution.

-You can use this runbook to:
+To sum up, you can use this runbook to:

-* List all Azure AD application credentials in the console output
+1) List all Azure AD application credentials statuses (valid, expire soon and expired) in the Automation *"console"* output
-* Send mail report (via Office 365 mail account) for Azure application credentials with <expire soon> and <expired> statuses
+2) Send mail report (via an Office 365 mail account) for Azure AD application credentials with *expire soon* and *expired* statuses
-* Or both!
+3) Or both!

 ## Prerequisites